John Maynard Keynes was wrong again

 - The primary cause of a business cycle is disequilibrium in the financial markets which spreads to the real sector.
 Think of the speculation of the 1920s or the credit boom before 2007.
 To correct this the financial markets need to adjust including letting large inefficient dinosaurs fall and smaller more efficient and competitive lenders take their place.
 Hiring bureaucrats or throwing money at a favored industry is wrong and our children will have to pay for this.

 - Keynesian economics believes in central planning.
-For me, living in a post communist country this is unthinkable.
+For me, living in a post-communist country is unthinkable.
 You might argue central planning is a strong word for government intervention, but ultimately what else is it.
-Someone else knows how to spend your hard earned money than you.
+Someone else knows how to spend your hard-earned money than you.

 Use your own powers of observation.
 Think about the current state of political economy in the world.
 The crisis has lasted from 2007 to 2011 and beyond.
 Keynesian economics does not work.
 When we pull out of the crisis it will be in spite of the New Deal II not because of it.
 John Maynard Keynes was wrong.